Five Ways To Relieve Sinus Pressure At Home

 One option is acetaminophen, which alleviates pain and fever.
 Another option is an NSAID (non-steroidal anti-inflammatory drug).

-NSAID medications include ibuprofen naproxen.
+NSAID medications include ibuprofen and naproxen.
 NSAIDs relieve pain and fever, and they have the added benefit of reducing inflammation.

 *It should be noted while these medications are safe for most patients, they are not indicated for everyone.
 Consult a medical provider to see what treatment options are safe for you.